-This is one of those quick and easy weeknight dishes.
+Coconut shrimp curry is one of those quick and easy weeknight dishes.
 Unadorned, but so satisfying.
-Convenient too, if you, like me, happen to keep a bag of shrimp in the freezer and a can of coconut milk in the pantry.
-You can cook the whole dish in 30 minutes or less, and that’s starting with frozen shrimp!
+This shrimp curry is convenient too, if you, like me, happen to keep a bag of shrimp in the freezer and a can of coconut milk in the pantry.
+You can cook this whole coconut shrimp curry dish in 30 minutes or less, and that’s starting with frozen shrimp!

 Easy Coconut Shrimp Curry Recipe